 A few hours later, Sue and I drove to Cheikho’s Italian restaurant in Lutterworth.
 Sarah had organised a meal for me as a present for Father’s Day.
 Though still early evening, we were the only customers, it seems that after the early rush of eager diners straight after Covid relaxation, trade has been pretty poor.
 It was a lovely meal and we were home just before 9 pm.
 Though tired and bloated, my evening wasn’t finished with, soon after arriving, Jim appeared and we made our way to the now regular Thursday night garden parties, this one being held in Steve’s garden.
 Though there was plenty of food on offer, I declined, fearing I may burst if I took on any more solids!

-We returned to The Swan for 1pm where we met Chris for a pre-arranged Sunday lunch.
+We returned to The Swan at 1 pm where we met Chris for a pre-arranged Sunday lunch.
 It

-Around 8.30pm on a now dry and sunny evening, we ventured out on a trail suggested by Chris through the medium of Messenger.
-Our path took us up the High Street and through Mundy Park, before turning downhill and followed the course of a small stream, eventually bringing us to Thornbury Castle.
+Around 8.30 pm on a now dry and sunny evening, we ventured out on a trail suggested by Chris through the medium of Messenger.
+Our path took us up the High Street and through Mundy Park, before turning downhill and following the course of a small stream, eventually bringing us to Thornbury Castle.
 Since losing its status as a castle and family home, it is now a hotel and restaurant, we have often mused on staying there during one of our passing visits.
-As usual we decided to explore and discovered what a truly grand and important building it once was.
-Its history clearly evident in the parts of the structure that have been tastefully restored and even more-so in the ruins that have not.
+As usual, we decided to explore and discovered what a truly grand and important building it once was.
+Its history is clearly evident in the parts of the structure that have been tastefully restored and even more so in the ruins that have not.
 We could easily imagine Henry VIII strutting his paunch through the restored Tudor Garden, sampling the many herbs that were still being grown there for the castle kitchen.
 This is now a future tick list venue.

 Back in Leicestershire, the family (Rothwells & Newbold Verdons) went to see Jamie convalescing at Ruth’s in Bottesford, but it seems that Maddie and her palace seemed to be of more interest to little Alice than her poorly uncle.

 After a hearty breakfast in Thornbury, we had an easy journey down to Buckfastleigh.
-When we arrived, Paul was busy in the garden leaving Philippa to greet us with much needed drinks.
+When we arrived, Paul was busy in the garden leaving Philippa to greet us with much-needed drinks.
 Later, after a light lunch of cheese and scones, we all set off on a geocache hunt, most of which had been craftily set in the surrounding countryside by Philippa.
-The weather forecast was for rain , which dully arrived after the first geocache had been fo
+The weather forecast was for rain, which duly arrived after the first geocache had been found.

-Having taken note of an inclement weather forecast we had kitted out suitably, but after leaving the graveled rural car-park it wasn’t long before layers were removed under a blue sky and at times a fiercely hot sun.
+Having taken note of an inclement weather forecast we had kitted out suitably, but after leaving the gravelled rural car park it wasn’t long before layers were removed under a blue sky and at times a fiercely hot sun.
 We reached the coast through a series of closely cropped undulating grassy fields, each bedecked by tall hedgerow foxgloves before arriving on the cliffs above Ivy Cove.
-Here we turned west along the the 630 mile National Trail.
+Here we turned west along the 630 mile National Trail.
 Passing through Pudcombe Bay and its disused swimming pool (once part of the Coleton Fishacre estate), we wound our precarious way towards the Lookout Station on Froward Point.
-On the way we were surprised to discover a scattered herd of ponies nonchalantly munching grass on the narrow cliff top path.
-By lunchtime we had reached Froward Cove, where in a cool and blustery location high above this rocky inlet we had an incident prone picnic, with crisps and sandwiches sent bouncing down the pathway by a roguish wind.
-Refreshed we carried on to Inner Froward Point and spent a little time investigating the Brownstone Battery complex built in 1942 as a defence against German naval attack.
-The site was equipped with two six-inch guns had been taken from a First World War battleship.
-Before leaving we tarried awhile, sat under the manned Coast Guard Station enjoying a cool breeze and some tremendous ocean views.
-The next leg of our ramble proved to be quite an energy sapping ordeal of concrete, wooden and earth cut steps all the way up to Warren House.
+On the way, we were surprised to discover a scattered herd of ponies nonchalantly munching grass on the narrow clifftop path.
+By lunchtime, we had reached Froward Cove, wherein a cool and blustery location high above this rocky inlet we had an incident prone picnic, with crisps and sandwiches sent bouncing down the pathway by a roguish wind.
+Refreshed we carried on to Inner Froward Point and spent a little time investigating the Brownstone Battery complex built-in 1942 as a defence against German naval attack.
+The site was equipped with two six-inch guns that had been taken from a First World War battleship.
+Before leaving we tarried a while, sat under the manned Coast Guard Station enjoying a cool breeze and some tremendous ocean views.
+The next leg of our ramble proved to be quite an energy-sapping ordeal of concrete, wooden and earth cut steps up to Warren House.
 With a welcome but all too brief respite in Mill Bay Cove, we sat and enjoyed the sound of breaking waves and views of bobbing yachts out to sea, breathing in salty childhood memories of rock pools, sandcastles and chilly tumbling waves.
-With the ordeal of Devon’s version of ‘Stairway to Heaven’ behind us, with strained ligaments and tired muscles we tramped the last ‘leg’ back to the car, stopping only to find the third Geocache of the ramble and gaze through binoculars at a number of cruise ships pandemic frozen out n the bay.
+With the ordeal of Devon’s version of ‘Stairway to Heaven’ behind us, with strained ligaments and tired muscles we tramped the last ‘leg’ back to the car, stopping only to find the third Geocache of the ramble and gaze through binoculars at several cruise ships pandemic frozen out n the bay.

 On the whole, a mildly disappointing visit, so much history to discover yet so poorly presented, the National Trust needs to pull its finger out, they seem to be keener to sell their annual subscription at the entrance rather than satisfy the curiosity of the people who visit their properties!
 A couple of garden centres where Paul bought three plants punctuated our return to Buckfastleigh.